AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 ### Life cycle of a form {#life-cycle-of-a-form}

-There are three stages in the life cycle of a form:
+There are four stages in the life cycle of a form:

-1. **Form Being edited**
+1. **Being edited**

    This is the initial design phase.
 When a new form is created, it is in the editing phase.
 Access to the form, for testing purposes only, then requires the parameter **[!UICONTROL __uuid]** to be used in its URL.
 This URL is accessible in the **[!UICONTROL Preview]** sub-tab.
 See [Form URL parameters](defining-web-forms-properties.md#form-url-parameters).